lauramoon/getting-cleaning-data-project/README.md

 This dataset is tidy because (1) each column contains a different variable, (2) each row contains a different observation (in this case, a different activity and subject), and (3) the single table forms a single observational unit (in this case, processed data collected from a single set of observations).

-The second, submitted dataset should load properly with the read.table() function with all default arguments.
+The second, submitted dataset should load properly with the read.table() function with header = TRUE.